Gugarutz/FH-Wels-Thesis-Template/README.md

 TeX Live is preferred over MiKTeX due to faster compilation and broader package support.
 This guide assumes a Windows system; official support for Linux and macOS is not provided.

 For German users, this [YouTube Playlist](https://www.youtube.com/playlist?list=PL0FqMC_xCtjTg5XgHXhNPUJNib6gW_Zpi) serves as a reference.
-The recommended TeXstudio settings align with those in the playlist, but follow the installation instructions here instead.
+The recommended TeXstudio settings align with those in the playlist, but follow the installation instructions here in case of conflicting information.
 Whether to use `de_DE`, `de_AT`, or another dictionaries in TeXstudio is up to the user.
 If dictionaries are unavailable, check [this resource](https://tex.stackexchange.com/questions/87650/dictionary-for-texstudio-no-dictionary-available).

 See the [Extended Playlist](https://www.youtube.com/playlist?list=PL0FqMC_xCtjTEasZqICLLwTjk80rAP2GQ) for further guidance.

 Links to English TeX resources will be added soon.

-## Installation
+## Recommended setup

 Installation time varies, but plan for at least three hours.
 Avoid using university WiFi; install at home instead.
 All software must be installed in English.

 ### TeX Live

 Download the [TeX Live installer](https://mirror.ctan.org/systems/texlive/tlnet/install-tl-windows.exe) and run it.
 If prompted with "Windows protected your PC," click `More info`, then `Run Anyway`.

+>[!note]Author's comment
+> Yes, I know this install sucks, I do not like it either.
+But trust me here and use TeX Live if you can.

 In the TeX Live installer: